 Prior Coursework

-Students in the M.A. program are allowed to count no more than 14 credits of graduate coursework from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Students in the MA program may transfer no more than 14 credits of graduate coursework from other institutions.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Students are recommended to meet with an advisor.